 An amputation is the loss of a body part, typically a limb, appendage or other extremity such as a foot, leg, hand or arm.
 There are nearly 185,000 amputations every year in our country.
 A large percentage of these are the result of blood loss or the body’s inability to channel blood to the affected body part.
 About 1.2 million people in the United States, live with an amputation.
 Charles Scholle is a Gwinnett County accident lawyer and leads the legal team at Scholle Law, which includes excellent lawyers and paralegals who are amputation injury experts.
 Our team has successfully represented catastrophic personal injury victims with amputation injuries and are very knowledgeable about the impact these injuries have on both victims and their families.

 Causes of amputations vary, but most are caused by birth defects and non–traumatic illnesses such as diabetes.
 However, many result from accident trauma or physician malpractice.
-About twenty–two percent of United States amputations are a direct result of traumatic injuries, such as amputations caused by:
+About 22 percent of United States amputations are a direct result of traumatic injuries, such as amputations caused by:

 - Auto Accidents;

 - Airplane Crashes;